Giordyman2/Rings-of-Aether/src/site/notes/The States/Aaoria.md

 With the biggest mountain in the world, reaching the Rings itself and [[Floitie\|Floitie]] as well, Drakon's Peak is the most fascinating place in the world.
 Not only that, but nobody has effectively got even near the peak.
 The strongest Draark who did, only met an [[Ethereans\|Ethereans]], proving that they actually exist, and fell after that, almost remembering nothing of his life afterwards.

-And since [[Draark\|Draark]]s are very religious, they believe that the mountain is itself the manifestation of the Draark's race's heart.
+And since [[The Races/Draark\|Draark]]s are very religious, they believe that the mountain is itself the manifestation of the Draark's race's heart.
 At every milestone of the mountain, a temple can be found, at the least at the lower heights.

 Some small floating isles were also sighted near the higher heights of the mountain.